belastingdienst/opr-paas/docs/about/branding/index.md

 ---
 title: Branding
-summary: Our logo and how to use it.
+summary: Our branding assets (logo) and how to use it.
 authors:
   - hikarukin
 date: 2025-01-30